 Want to see what was once the earth’s largest waterfall?
 Experience a soapy lake similar in alkalinity to the Jupiter moons?
 Guess what?
 Eastern Washington’s Coulee Country has both as well as incredible geologic features!

 Spring can be a tough time to get out in the Northwest.
 Most trails are still snow covered, a mess of slush and mud, or inaccessible from winter storm damage.
 Ski resorts are winding down and backcountry snow pack can be unstable.
-Even though I actually enjoy the rain and don’t mind the winter too much, I definitely hit a breaking point right around now.
-I’m ready for sun, warmth, and summer adventuring!
+Even though I actually enjoy the rain and don’t mind the winter too much, a trip to eastern Washington to enjoy some sun and warmth is a perfect antidote for westside pallor.

 This Coulee Country road trip is roughly 420 miles roundtrip from Seattle and a little over 7 hours drive time minus traffic and stops.
 You’ll see some fantastic geological sites with tons of space to explore.
 It’s a perfect weekend getaway for soaking up some eastern Washington sunshine!

 Wild Horses Monument

 Roughly 2 hours east of Seattle near Vantage is the spectacular Wild Horses Monument.
 If you’ve ever driven to the Gorge or through the area, you’ve likely seen the horse sculptures running high on a hill above I-90.
 It took me several years of passing them before I finally stopped and hiked up to see them.
 It was a few years too many!